 How long does it take to process an application for registration and receive certification?

 Processing time varies depending on agency workload and completeness of the application.
-From receipt to issuance of a certificate may take from 1 to 4 weeks.
+From receipt to issuance of a certificate may take up to 4 weeks.
 The most complete registrations are processed in less than 3 weeks from the time of receipt.
 We ask for your patience during periods of increased application submittals.

 I am a sole practitioner; do I have to register?